essel-dev/bluetracker/README.rst

 .. include_intro_start

-Monitor nearby Bluetooth Classic devices and seamlessly integrate them into your Home Assistant setup via MQTT, even with a modest Raspberry Pi Zero W.
+BlueTracker is a Python tool designed to seamlessly integrate your Bluetooth devices into Home Assistant.
+It periodically scans for nearby Bluetooth devices and reports their presence or absence to Home Assistant via MQTT.

 .. include_intro_end